UFSAL/Game_Duration/pbp_scripts/readme.md

 python season_pbp.py --season 2006-07 --team Celtics
 ```

+## Notes

+You can run this script in different terminals simultaneously, for different seasons, theoretically increasing the request volume.

+## Some issues you may encounter:

 Make sure to specify the season in the format `YYYY-YY`, and the team's nickname (not full name) as it appears in the NBA data.
 Example name that would not work: `Boston Celtics`.

 The filename `season_pbp.py` is assuming you used `cd ./Game_Duration/pbp_scripts` to change the current working directory to the `pbp_scripts` folder.
 If you are running the script from a different directory, you will need to provide the full path to the script such as `./Game_Duration/pbp_scripts/season_pbp.py` instead of just `season_pbp.py`.
 To find your current working directory, you can run the command `pwd` in your terminal or command prompt.

+## When the script self-restarts, it may lose normal `Ctrl+C` functionality.
+You can stop the script by using `kill terminal` in VSCode.

 ## Checkpoints